brockuniera/cs373-idb/README.md

 Category - Information such as name, total number of restaurants in this category and average price for this category of restaurants.
   * ex.
 Mexican, ...

-  Location - Information about restaurant locations such as address, zip code, latitude, longitude and neighborhood.
-    * ex.
-6th Street, 78701, ...

-  Category - Information such as name, total number of restaurants in this category and average price for this category of restaurants.
-    * ex.
-Mexican, ...

 ##How to run locally

 1. Clone the project